AdaCore/gnatstudio/docs/users_guide/editing.rst

 A basic recommendation when you refactor your code is to recompile and test your application regularly to make sure each small modification you made did not change the behavior of your application.
-This is particularly true with GPS, since it relies on the cross-references information generated by the compiler.
-If some source files have not been recompiled recently, GPS prints warning messages indicating that the operation might be dangerous and/or only partially performed.
+This is particularly true with GNAT Studio, since it relies on the cross-references information generated by the compiler.
+If some source files have not been recompiled recently, GNAT Studio prints warning messages indicating that the operation might be dangerous and/or only partially performed.

-One of the reference books used in the choice of refactoring methods for GPS is "Refactoring", by Martin Fowler (Addison Wesley).
+One of the reference books used in the choice of refactoring methods for GNAT Studio is "Refactoring", by Martin Fowler (Addison Wesley).

 .. _Rename_Entity: